-The marks on the skin do not usually cause any serious problems, but the ones affecting the internal organs can bleed, sometimes leading to anaemia.
+The marks on the skin do not usually cause serious problems, but the ones affecting the internal organs can bleed, leading to anaemia and sometimes to impairment of clotting, and other symptoms depending on the location of the bleed.

 What causes blue rubber bleb naevus syndrome?